CHAMP ELECTRONICS -" THE VINTAGE VALVE AMP HOSPITAL"

 NOTTINGHAM, ENGLAND

-REPAIR OF THREE VERSIONS OF THE AMPEG "SVT" AMPLIFIER:
+REPAIR OF FOUR VERSIONS OF THE AMPEG "SVT" AMPLIFIER:

 1. THE SVT II AMPLIFIER